AdobeDocs/experience-platform.en/help/destinations/catalog/social/workflow.md

 ## Activate segments to social destinations {#activate-segments}

-For instructions on how to activate segments to social destinations, see [Activate audience data to segment streaming destinations](../../ui/activate-segment-streaming-destinations.md).
+For instructions on how to activate segments to social destinations, see [Activate audience data to streaming segment export destinations](../../ui/activate-segment-streaming-destinations.md).